ContinuumIO/topik/docs/tokenization.rst

 For small bodies of text, you'll need small freq values, but this may be correspondingly "noisy."

-Next, feed the patterns into the ``tokenize`` method of your corpus object:
+Next, feed the patterns into the :meth:`~.CorpusInterface.tokenize` method of your corpus object:

 .. code-block:: python